Invisible failures in human-AI interactions: Data and methods

 \subsection{Annotation process}

-Classification and tagging were done by Claude Sonnet 4.5 (\texttt{claude-sonnet-4-20250514}).
-The system was calibrated through three rounds of manual audit against 60 hand-reviewed transcripts, tuning for agreement on both signal presence and severity.
-In addition, the classifier produces structured evidence for every tag (the specific turn, the specific text, the reasoning), making each annotation individually auditable.

-To validate the annotations, each of us independently read 100 transcripts alongside their Sonnet-based analyses, checking both for annotation quality and systematic blind spots.
-The annotations are high quality; \mbox{Sonnet 4.5} consistently catches issues that we are prone to overlooking, and its structured evidence makes disagreements easy to diagnose and resolve.
-We acknowledge that this success may trace partly to the fact that \mbox{Sonnet 4.5} is much more capable than \mbox{GPT-4}.
-This capability gap poses a challenge for real-time monitoring of frontier models, but it also creates an analytical opportunity for us: because the annotation model sits well above the capability frontier of the model used for the transcripts it analyzes, it can reliably distinguish between failures arising from model competence and failures arising from behavioral dynamics in the interaction.
-We exploit this in \cref{sec:methods:validation} to argue that our failure archetypes will remain relevant even as models improve.
+We began our annotation process with extensive manual review of WildChat transcripts, guided by heuristic labels assigned by Claude Sonnet 4.5 (\texttt{claude-sonnet-4-20250514}).
+We explored the data separately, and then we sampled 100 transcripts for manual review by each of us, to help us converge on the core failure modes and how to define them.
+This exploratory, data-driven process led us a taxonomy of \stat{eight} invisible failure archetypes: \stat{ \arch{The confidence trap}, \arch{The silent mismatch}, \arch{The drift}, \arch{The death spiral}, \arch{The contradiction unravel}, \arch{The walkaway}, \arch{The partial recovery}, and \arch{The mystery failure}}.
+Our full definitions of these archetypes, as used in the prompts for our final annotation runs, are given in \cref{appendix:archdefs}.

-Our manual review also clarified the role that automated annotation plays in this kind of analysis.
-We were confronted with transcripts in which users pose extremely challenging analytical questions, ask for help debugging complex computer code, switch between multiple languages, and presuppose deep knowledge of every aspect of pop culture.
-Thorough human review of any single transcript can require extensive research.
-Our annotations address this by surfacing structured signals across the full corpus, effectively prioritizing human attention toward the cases and patterns that matter most.
-Our automated processes already surface numerous actionable insights that would be impractical to obtain through manual review alone.
+Our manual review clarified the role of automated annotation in this kind of analysis.
+We were confronted with transcripts in which users pose extremely challenging analytical questions, ask for help debugging complex computer code, switch between multiple languages, and presuppose deep knowledge of pop culture.
+Thorough human review of any single transcript can require extensive research and is often feasible only with AI assistance.